Swamy Ra Ra: Plot

-A Mexican standoff ensues, with Shankar aiming at Surya who in turn is aimed by Jogi with a gun.
-Jogi is aimed at by the Nigerian thugs who are in turn aimed by Durga.
-Durga is aimed by a Gangster who in turn is aimed at by Durga's henchman.
-The Minister who enters at this point is aimed by Shankar with his second gun, forming a nearly completed circle.
+A mexican standoff ensues with Shankar aiming at Surya, who in turn is aimed by Jogi with a gun.
+Jogi is aimed at by the Nigerian thugs, who are in turn aimed by Durga.
+Durga is aimed by a gangster, who in turn is aimed at by Durga's henchman.
+The minister who enters at this point is aimed by Shankar with his second gun, forming a nearly completed circle.
 The killers entered the room and in chaos, everyone is killed except the trio, Swati, Durga and one of the Nigerian thugs.
-The Nigerian thugs and Durga shoot each other fatally and the trio along with Swati flee with the idol.
-In the journey to home, Swati declares her love for Surya to her mother in his presence.
-Meanwhile, the tire gets punctured and the trio gets down to check the tire, but in the car's decklid, they find the bag containing 5 crores.
+The Nigerian thugs and Durga shoot each other fatally while the trio along with Swati flee with the idol.
+On the way home, Swati declares her love for Surya to her mother in his presence.
+The tire gets punctured and the trio gets down to check the tire, but in the car's decklid, they find the bag containing the money.
 The trio jump in joy while Swati is ignorant of this and remains normal.
-The idol is sent back to Anantha Padmanabha Swamy Temple and the film ends with Surya trying to secure a job in HP before Swati's parents return.
+The idol is sent back to Sree Padmanabha Swamy Temple while Surya tries to secure a job in HP before Swati’s parents return.